Professional practice

 • Assisting with the preparation of a complex appeal before a foreign court regarding the enforcement of an arbitration award.
 In addition to raising issues regarding the basis for the enforcement of foreign awards in the relevant jurisdiction, the case raised complex points of constructive trusts and economic torts and related choice of law questions.

-• He co-authored a chapter regarding the LCIA Rules in Cordero-Moss (ed) International Commercial Arbitration: Different Forms and their Features (CUP, 2013) and is part of the team working on a new edition of Mustill and Boyd on Commercial Arbitration.
+Peter co-authored a chapter regarding the LCIA Rules in Cordero-Moss (ed) International Commercial Arbitration: Different Forms and their Features (CUP, 2013) and is part of the team working on a new edition of Mustill and Boyd on Commercial Arbitration, including writing the chapter on challenges to awards.

 Banking & financial services

-Peter has acted both for and against banks and financial institutions in a number of matters.
-His experience includes:
+As part of his commercial disputes expertise, Peter has acted both for and against banks and financial institutions in a number of matters and advised on the interpretation of various financial instruments and potential claims.

-• Sole counsel acting for the defendant in respect of a claim for immediate repayment of borrowings under a syndicated loan and advising in respect of a threatened claim under a connected facility agreement.
+• Sole counsel for defendant borrower in respect of claims under syndicated loan and connected facility agreement.
 The case concerned a suite of loan notes totalling £6.5m and gave rise to questions concerning the facility trustee’s duties and the operation of a material adverse change clause.

-• BILTA & ors v Citibank: junior counsel (to David Scorey KC) in significant Financial List claim regarding alleged dishonest assistance with fraud in the carbon credit market.
+• BILTA & ors v Citibank: junior counsel (to David Scorey KC) acting for Citibank in significant Financial List claim regarding alleged dishonest assistance by bank employees with fraud in the carbon credit market.

 • Junior counsel (to Edmund King) for defendants to a High Court claim by a bank for sums due under an invoice financing agreement and associated guarantee.